IRC with SSL and OTR Encryption

 /otr auth secret

 Example: both you and the other person like the same punk band.
-You both agree to authenticate using the name of the band as secret.
-In real world scenario you would say something like:
+You both agree to authenticate using the name of the band as the secret.
+In a real-world scenario, you would say something like:

 you > let’s check if it’s really you, let’s authenticate with the name of our favorite punk band